 Has a DVO or AVO been made against you?

-Speak to an experienced lawyer
+Speak to an experienced Domestic Violence Lawyer.

-Don't delay, you need to speak with a lawyer experienced in domestic violence matters as soon as possible to protect your rights.
+Don't delay, you need to speak with an experienced criminal lawyer regarding domestic violence matters as soon as possible to protect your rights.

 Contact McMillan Criminal Law today.
 Call or book an appointment for our Brisbane or Gold Coast offices.